 The town itself is tiny and within walking distance and most places are situated along the main road that leads to Ao Nang beach.

-If you’re new to the website and want to follow my year of travelling, visit this section for all posts related to long-term travel.
-You can also start from the beginning of the series by reading this article.
-Here’s a post about why I left home to travel for a year.
+If you’re new to the website and want to follow my year of travelling, visit this section for all posts about the nomadic life.

 Why we chose to visit Ao Nang in Krabi